SU-SWS/decanter-web/content/_pages/brand-design-elements-brand.md

 ---
-title: Brand
+title: Identity
 date: 2019-11-28T14:11:13.000Z
 ---
+READY FOR REVIEW

 ### Tools for brand compliance

-<p class="su-intro-text">All websites across our University are encouraged to have three critical components that allow them to achieve their brand compliance.</p>
+All websites across our University are encouraged to have three critical components to align their sites with Stanford's Identity system:

-* Brand bar
+* Stanford Brand bar
-* Local header
+* Local header (Lockup)
-* Global footer
+* Stanford Global footer

 Outside of these three components, we urge website creators to adhere to typographic recommendations and some color recommendations, but in general terms, the brand wants teams to feel free to be innovative and creative in how they interpret and express the Stanford brand.